 Numbers don’t lie

 Hollywood casting offices underrepresent people of color.
-In the United States, ethnic minorities constitute 40% of the population, but minority actors nab only 26% of film roles.
-While the 2017 Hollywood Diversity report asserted progress, the 2018 report paints a less optimistic picture for the last year, noting that only four women of color were leads in movies in 2017, and white actors were cast in 70.7% of all speaking roles.
+In the United States, ethnic minorities constitute at least 40% of the population, but minority actors nab only 26% of film roles.
+While the Hollywood Diversity reports do suggest progress, it is slow.
+According to the 2019 report, only 2 out of 10 lead actors in films were people of color in 2017, and 2.2 out of 10 lead actors in broadcast scripted shows for TV were people of color.
 The composition of Hollywood’s executive offices and professional guilds is even less promising.
 Ninety-four percent of major production studio executives are white, and until 2017, the Academy of Motion Picture Arts and Sciences’ membership was 91% white.
 With both sides of the camera dominated by whites, Hollywood’s overwhelming whiteness is not an imagined problem, but a statistical reality.

 Always a bridesmaid, never a bride